Stock Dividends: What They Are and How They Work

 Types of investments that pay dividends

-Common Stock
+Common stock

-Preferred Stock
+Preferred stock

-Mutual Funds
+Mutual funds

-Benefits of investing in dividend-paying stocks
+Benefits of dividend-paying stocks

-For starters, they can help protect against market risk as they at least offer you a near-guaranteed partial return on your investment—since it’s very rare for dividend-paying companies to stop paying them—while there is no guarantee stocks will increase in value.
-As a result, dividend stocks can also help reduce overall portfolio risk as they may mitigate any stock price declines.
+There are several reasons to invest in dividend stocks.
+For starters, they can help protect against market risk by offering a near-guaranteed partial return on investment—very rarely will dividend-paying companies stop paying them—whereas stocks don’t always increase in value.
+Dividend stocks can also thereby help reduce overall portfolio risk by potentially mitigating any stock price declines.

-Risks of investing in dividend-paying stocks
+Risks of dividend-paying stocks

 The bottom line on stock dividends